gigiguan/gigiguan.github.io/notes.md

 5. To produce a better outcome, we need to create developer teams that are diverse in every aspect, from ethnicity to gender, to account for all possible differences of the users.

 ### 5.4
-1. CompSci has 150 principles students.
-Describe a crowdsource idea and how you might initiate it in our environment?
+1. A crowdsrouce idea for CompSci's 150 principles students is a "Design My Ideal CSP Class" app.
+This app would allow students to design how they would want the class to go and create their very own CSP-related activities.
+Then, teachers could use the ideas that these students submitted in the app as inspiration for how they can teach the class next year.
 2. Our final project is a website to spread awareness about mental health.
 Our final project could be better with crowdsourcing.
-For example, we can conduct surveys among Del Norte students about how stressful they're feeling and the cause of their stress.
-This would allow us to better understand the problem underlying our campus so we can develop a website that is actually beneficial to the students with mental illness.
+For example, we can prompt the user to answer questions upon opening our website, perhaps about how stressful they're feeling and the cause of their stress/mental illness.
+This would allow us to better understand the problem underlying our campus so we can refine our website to include more features targetting differenct causes of mental illness/stress to benefit as many students as possible.